Kulturtolk

 Who Cares About Reverse Culture Shock?!
 I Do, and So Should You!

-Filed under: Blog — Tags: , , , , , — admin @ 3:11 pm
+Filed under: Blog — Tags: , , , , , — kulturtolkNOadmin @ 3:11 pm

 Suite101 has a great series on Work/Study abroad which features several articles on expat life by contributing writer Maria Foley.
 Since I’ve been focusing on reverse culture shock a lot lately, I wanted to share these two articles by her, with blurbs from various interviews with expats who have gone through the experience, and references to a great piece by Sheila J. Ramsey, PH.D., and Barbara Schaetti called ‘Re-entry: Coming “home” to the Unfamiliar’.
 Maria’s second article offers solutions on how to manage reverse culture shock, which are practical and important.